Skip to content

 The Globus file manager with the Collection and Paths set as described above.
 The left-side "Start" button is circled.

-Suppose you wish to only copy the directory ~/project to your new home directory.
+Suppose you wish to only copy the directory project from your old home directory to your new home directory.
 Use the command:

 1